Seneca-ICTOER/OPS445/docs/A-Labs/lab1.md

 - Open Github in your web browser.
 Log in, select **Settings -\> SSH and GPG Keys**.
 Create new key, and paste your public key contents into the text box.

 You will now have permission to clone repositories using **SSH**.

+#### (Optional) Turn off GitHub Action Notifications

+While you're in your GitHub Settings menu, I'd recommend turning off emails for when your checks fail.
+This isn't a big deal for us, since we are learning and failure is just part of that process!

+- Go to the 'Notifications' section
+- Under 'System' change the 'Actions' notifications to 'Don't Notify'.

 ### Task 4: Clone a Github.com repository into a new directory on a Linux system